Finding top quarks with shower deconstruction: Appendix

 When the emitted gluon is soft, there is quantum interference between emission of the gluon from the top quark and emission from some other (massless) parton $k$ that is color connected to the top quark.
 We partition the emission probability from the whole dipole into two terms, one of which looks mostly like emission from the top quark and the other of which looks mostly like emission from parton $k$.
 The term that looks mostly like emission from the top quark is $H_{\Lt \Lt \Lg}$.
 The influence of the color connected partner is seen in the function $g(p_g,p_t,p_k)$, which is

 The first factor here is simply the inverse of the soft gluon limit of the factors that we have included in the collinear part of $H_{\Lt \Lt \Lg}$.
 The second factor is the squared matrix element for emission of a soft gluon with momentum $p_g$ from a dipole consisting of partons with momenta $p_t$ and $p_k$.
 The third function is a function $A_{tk}'$ that serves to partition the dipole squared matrix element into the two terms mentioned above.
 There is some arbitrariness in choosing this function.
-We take
+As in Ref.~\cite{SSI}, we take the choice given in Eq.~(7.12) of Ref.~\cite{NSIII},

 After expanding the factors here, we have

 It is convenient to write this in terms of the angles between the partons, using the approximation that these angles are small.
 Using rapidities $y$ and azimuthal angles $\phi$ of the partons, we define